Siegfriedj2018/Siegfriedj2018/README.md

 ## Hi there, My name is Justin Siegfried 👋
 - 🔭 I graduated from University of South Carolina in May 2025 with a Bachelors degree in Computer Science.
-- 🌱 I’m currently learning Golang on boot.dev and on some personal projects that I will add to my github profile as I am working on them.
+- 🌱 I’m currently learning Golang on <a href="https://www.boot.dev/u/solidaccess34">boot.dev</a> and on some personal projects that I will add to my github profile as I am working on them.

 ![Justin's GitHub stats](https://github-readme-stats.vercel.app/api?username=Siegfriedj2018&show_icons=true&theme=onedark)